Kwame Kilpatrick: Michigan state representative

 Kilpatrick was elected to the Michigan House of Representatives in 1996 after his mother vacated her Detroit-based seat to mount a successful bid for Congress.
 Kilpatrick's campaign staff consisted of high school classmates Derrick Miller and Christine Beatty, who became his legislative aide; later, Kilpatrick had an affair with Beatty.
 According to Kilpatrick, the campaign was run on a budget of $10,000 and did not receive endorsements from trade unions, congressional districts, or the Democratic establishment.

 Kilpatrick was elected minority floor leader for the Michigan Democratic Party, serving in that position 1998 to 2000.
 He was subsequently elected as house minority leader in 2001, the first African-American to hold that position.
-Later in 2001, Kilpatrick ran for mayor of Detroit, hiring Berg/Muirhead Associates for his campaign.
-They were retained as his public relations firm upon his election.
-During the 2000 presidential election, Kilpatrick was a Michigan state co-chair of GoreNet.
-GoreNet was a group that supported Al Gore's presidential campaign with a focus on grassroots and online organizing as well as hosting small dollar donor events.

 In 2001, Kilpatrick used his influence while in the Michigan legislature to direct state grant money to two organizations that were vague on their project description.
 The groups were run by friends of Kilpatrick and both agreed to subcontract work to U.N.I.T.E., a company owned by Kilpatrick's wife Carlita.
 Carlita was the firm's only employee, and the firm received $175,000 from the organizations.
 Detroit 3D was one of the groups and the State canceled its second and final installment of $250,000 because 3D refused to divulge details on how the funds were being spent.